dobromir-hristov/vuecommunity/docs/guide/ecosystem/editors-and-tools.md

 ### VSCode <badge text="Hottest"/>

 There is no doubt that VSCode has gained an enormous adoption in the development scene and for good reasons.
-It is not only highly customisable, with a large selection of plugins, bit it also has support for a wide range of languages, and it is also **free**.
+It is not only highly customisable, with a large selection of plugins, but it also has support for a wide range of languages, and it is also **free**.

 Out of the box, VSCode comes pretty bare bones with all the basic JS, TS and HTML editing tools, so to enable proper Vue support, you will need to install a plugin called [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur).
 It gives you smart code completion and suggestions, syntax highlighting, type hinting, linting, code snippets and much more.
 It supports TS, JS, Stylus pretty well, with others to follow soon.
 You may also install a set of snippets to reduce typing the same boilerplate.